Julius-Tindugan/lenshine/README.md

 ## 📂 Project Structure

-[cite_start]The source code is organized into a logical directory structure to maintain clarity and scalability. [cite: 274]
+The source code is organized into a logical directory structure to maintain clarity and scalability. [cite: 274]

 lenshine/
 ├── android/            # Android platform-specific files